Fashion design software gives apparel creatives the power to build garments in 3D and create digital twins of physical garments.

 In light of the pandemic and its continuous impact, apparel brands of all specialties have found themselves in a position where they cannot operate as they have in the past.
 It is increasingly challenging to receive physical samples from suppliers within a reasonable time, making it even more difficult for stakeholders to approve new season design cycles in line with the market release time.

-However, such challenges have brought light to flaws in the system that pre-existed the pandemic, and apparel organizations are now looking to double down on their digital transformation strategy to be well-equipped for whatever the future may have in store.
+However, these challenges have also highlighted existing issues in the system and apparel organizations are now focusing on strengthening their digital transformation strategies to be prepared for future challenges.
 It is expected that by 2030, apparel companies will double their investment in technology to keep their competitive edge.

 Adopting a Digital Culture